pschmeddes/pschmeddes.github.io/OutSystems/secure-applications/step-by-step-instructions.md

     | Style-src | self<br>`https://fonts.googleapis.com` |
     | Other Directives | `require-trusted-types-for 'script';` |

-1. Save the settings (We now have to republishe the apps to apply the changes.)
+1. Save the settings (We now have to republish the apps to apply the changes.)
 1. Go to the enviroments service center
-1. There will be a message "Environment settings are pending. **Apply Settings to the Factory**"
+1. There will be a message "*Environment settings are pending.
+Apply Settings to the Factory*"
-1. Click on "Apply settings to the factory.
+1. Click on **Apply settings to the factory** and wait until the settings have been applied.
 1. Go to Factory > Solutions
 1. Create a new solution
     1. Name: `All'